 Tlepapalotl (MH485v)

-This black line drawing of the compound glyph for Tlepapalotl (perhaps "Fire-Moth" or "Angry Person"), a personal name, has two main elements, a flame (tletl) at the bottom and a butterfly (papalotl) at the top.
+This black line drawing of the compound glyph for Tlepapalotl (perhaps "Fire-Moth" or "Angry Person"),is attested here as a man's name.
+The glyph shows two main elements, a flame (tletl) at the bottom and a butterfly (papalotl) at the top.
 The flame is something like a flower, perhaps a flame-shaped flower.

 Stephanie Wood